 The Alexander Grass Humanities Institute provides a variety of in-person and online opportunities for learning, training, and research.
-Some of the opportunities are for Johns Hopkins faculty and staff, and others are open to the general public.
+Some opportunities are for Johns Hopkins faculty and staff, while others are open to the general public.

 The Alexander Grass Humanities Institute partners with the Baltimore Museum of Art to offer summer internships to Hopkins undergraduates in the Humanities.
 These positions allow interns to contribute to various museum projects and activities while learning how a major institution functions daily.